Member Resource Groups

 All IFT members are welcome to join one or more IFT Member Resource Groups.

 How can I join?

 IFT members can join one or both resource groups by updating their preferences through their IFT member account.
 After you join, you will start receiving communications from the group that includes events, resources, volunteer opportunities, and more.
-You will also be added to the resource group’s page in IFT Connect— African American, African, Black, Women’s Resource Group, or Proud Resource Group.
+You will also be added to the resource group’s page in IFT Connect— African American, African, Black, Women’s Resource Group, Proud Resource Group, or Early Careerist Resource Group.

 Not an IFT member?
 We invite you to become a member to gain access to the Member Resource Groups and the wealth of other benefits IFT has to offer.

 You can join any group you personally identify with or are interested in being part of as an ally.

 I want to get more involved.
 How can I volunteer with the Member Resource Groups?

 First, join the resource group you want to be part of—as an ally or a member who holds the identity centered by the group.
 Then, visit Volunteer Central to learn about current volunteer opportunities.

 How can I leave a Member Resource Group?